Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Whenever new or changed code is checked into version control.
 - [ ] Once per day.
 - [ ] Before the end of the Sprint.
-- [ ] Whenever new tests are created or uncertainty arises about whether old tests will pass
+- [ ] Whenever new tests are created or uncertainty arises about whether old tests will pass.

 _[⬆ Back to Top](#table-of-contents)_